Skip to main content

 Free Check

-Datenkopie (GDPR right) once per year + free online access since 2026 via eID
+Datenkopie under GDPR Art.
+15 once per year at meineschufa.de, plus free digital access via eID

 What is Schufa?